tilaskabengele/BiCrystal/README.md

 **Contact**: Tilas Kabengele tilas.kabengele@dal.ca

 # Packages
 `BiCrystal` is a **python 3** program that uses Scipy and Shapely libraries.
-Additionally, the Crystal and shapely packages, which are not part of the standard Python packages, should be installed as well. i.e Install via pip or conda:
+Additionally, the Crystal and shapely packages, which are not part of the standard Python packages, should be installed. i.e Install via pip or conda:

      pip install crystals
 or